-Though it lacks advanced and optional features and owns only two fan speed options, it is a pretty straightforward device for usage.
-Besides, the Clean-tech is designed for spaces up to 200 sq. ft. and, the independent lab tests show a 99.99% virus and bacteria removal rate, but like all air purifiers before.
+Though it lacks advanced and optional features and has only two fan speed options, it is a pretty straightforward device for use.
+Besides, the Clean-tech is designed for spaces up to 200 sq. ft., and the independent lab tests show a 99.99% virus and bacteria removal rate (P.S. it showed much lower performance in my tests), but like all air purifiers before.

 They started their campaign on the Indiegogo site.
 In order to support them and help as many people as possible who would buy this product, I decided to test it, so below you can see how the innovative Clean-Tech Medical Grade UVC Air Purifier proved in the tests I subjected it to, and whether it successfully passed.

-- Clean-tech is a medical-grade air purifier that uses UV-C light as the primary filtration method.
+- Filtration Technology: Clean-tech is a medical-grade air purifier that uses UV-C light as the primary filtration method.

-- It is designed for rooms up to 200 sq. ft.
+- Room Coverage: It is designed for rooms up to 200 sq. ft.

-- Clean-tech is equipped with a Vortex air chamber for maximum UVC exposure.
+- UV-C Technology: Clean-tech is equipped with a Vortex air chamber for maximum UVC exposure.

-- The unit has no advanced options, only 2 fan speeds.
+- Lack of Features: The unit has no advanced options, only two fan speeds.

-- Minimal, elegant, and simple designs will decorate almost any room in your home.
+- Design: Minimal, elegant, and simple designs will decorate almost any room in your home.

 The Clean-tech air purifier contains several specifications, which can be seen in the table below:

 Clean-tech is similar to many other air purifiers on the market.
 There is nothing that stands out when it comes to aesthetics.
-It is entirely painted in white color, with air inlets and an H11 filter on the underside, all the way down.
+It is entirely painted white, with air inlets and an H11 filter on the underside all the way down.